Nevada Solar Power: 8 Significant Facts for Homeowners

 Federal Tax Credits Are Still Applicable

-3. Nearly 90% of Nevada’s Energy Comes from Outside the State
+3. Nearly 90 Percent of Nevada’s Energy Comes from Outside the State

-Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more of their power from the dam than Nevada, and roughly 90% of Nevada’s energy comes from out of state.
+Although a reasonable amount of power comes from Nevada’s Hoover Dam, California and Arizona get more power from the dam than Nevada.
+Roughly 90 percent of Nevada’s energy comes from out of state.

-The main source of this energy created in Nevada itself can be attributed to natural gas, which 8 of the state’s 10 main power plants uses to produce the bulk of its total power.
-Nevada redistributes natural gas to neighboring states and other places, making it one of the focal points of natural gas in the West and the United States in general.
+The main source of Nevada-generated energy attributes to natural gas.
+Eight of the state’s ten main power plants use natural gas to produce the bulk of their total power.
+Nevada redistributes natural gas to neighboring states and other places, making it one of the focal points of natural gas in the United States.

-This means that residences from Reno to Carson City in the Silver State who go solar will be able to domesticate the energy production of Nevada, taking it one step closer to energy independence in the same way solar gives homeowners energy independence from utility rate hikes.
+Residences from Reno to Carson City in the Silver State who go solar can domesticate the energy production of Nevada.
+Residential solar takes the state one step closer to energy independence in the same way it gives homeowners energy independence from utility rate hikes.

-Ranking 17th overall in the nation in 2017 for states listed by expense rate on electrical bills, Nevada clocks in at number 1 as the most expensive place to use electricity in the inter-mountain west, particularly in the densely populated areas of Nevada such as Las Vegas and Reno.
-This means that solar power has been and will continue to be more relevant in Nevada cities than ever before, particularly for homeowners and businesses who live in the cities of the Silver State.
+In 2020, Nevada Ranked 26th in the nation for high energy costs.
+Solar power has been and will continue to be more relevant in Nevada cities than ever before, particularly for homeowners and businesses who live in the cities of the Silver State.

 1. Geothermal Resources Power Nearly Half of Nevada’s Renewable Electricity

-Geothermal resources are leveraged through man-made technology, including but not limited to binary cycle power modules, dry steam power stations, and binary cycle power stations.
-Geothermal energy resources have been big in the state of Nevada the past decade, and show no signs of slowing, either.
+Geothermal resources are leveraged through technology, including but not limited to binary cycle power modules, dry steam power stations, and binary cycle power stations.
+Geothermal energy resources have become big in Nevada over the past decade and show no signs of slowing.

-These energy resources amount to roughly 10% of state’s net electricity generation, and half of the total renewable electricity generated in the state itself.
+These energy resources amount to roughly ten percent of the state’s net electricity generation and half of the total renewable electricity generated in the state.